Ma Qiu: War with Former Liang

 Shi Ning was sent in to further reinforce Ma Qiu.
 Xie Ai went to face Ma Qiu's army, riding a light carriage, wearing a white headdress and having drums played as he proceeded.
 Ma Qiu saw him foolish-looking and thought he was mocking him, so he sent his cavalries to fight him.
 However, Xie Ai refused to move, which makes the cavalries suspect an ambush, so they did not move further.
 With the cavalries away, a Liang army led by Zhang Mao attacked Ma Qiu's camp.
 The Zhao army scattered and Xie Ai joined in the fight.
 Ma Qiu was badly routed and fled alone on horseback to Daxia.

 Ma Qiu returned with Shi Ning (石寧) and captured Fuhan before proceeding to Henei.
-He was further reinforced by Sun Fudu and Liu Hun and attacked Zhang Chonghua.
-Xie Ai marched south-west, defeating Wang Zhuo before fighting Ma Qiu again.
-Ma was defeated once more and fled to Jincheng, much to Shi Hu's frustration.
-Despite Liang fending off the invasion, Ma Qiu ended up winning the last battle between the two sides as he defeated Zhang Mao.
-Because of this, a Liang general named Li Kui (李逵) surrendered to him along with thousands of Di and Qiang living south of the Yellow River.
+Reinforced by Sun Fudu and Liu Hun, he attacked Zhang Chonghua's army.
+Meanwhile Xie Ai marched south-west and defeated Wang Zhuo before fighting Ma Qiu for the last time.
+Ma was defeated once more and fled to Jincheng, much to the frustration of Shi Hu.

+Not long after, Ma Qiu launched his final invasion of Liang, which ended in success as he defeated their general, Zhang Mao.
+The Protector of Fuhan, Li Kui (李逵) surrendered to him along with thousands of Di and Qiang living south of the Yellow River.

-During the confusion following Shi Hu's death
+During the Ran Min Disturbance

 Shi Hu passed away in 349, succeeded by his son Shi Shi.
 However, his brother Shi Zun overthrew him and started a series of four short-lived emperors in Zhao between 349 and 351.
 During Shi Shi and Shi Zun's reigns, Ma Qiu appears to a remained neutral.
 In 349, he repelled an invasion by Jin's Inspector of Liángzhou Sima Xun.
 The situation in Zhao worsened in 350 when Shi Hu's adopted grandson Ran Min broke away and established his state of Wei.
 While Ma Qiu marched to Luoyang together with Wang Lang, he received Ran Min's order to execute any living barbarian in sight.
 Ma Qiu complied and had many of Wang Lang's barbarian troops executed, causing Wang to flee.

 Ma Qiu then marched to Yecheng to meet with Ran Min.
 However, he was intercepted by Pu Hong's son, Pu Xiong and captured.
 Pu Hong decided to make Ma Qiu his General Who Directs the Army.
 Later that year, Pu Hong declared himself King of the Three Qin and change his surname to Fu.
 Ma Qiu advised Fu Hong to concentrate in conquering Guanzhong while Ran Min and Shi Zhi were at war.
 Fu Hong agreed but Ma Qiu was not as loyal as he thought.
-At a feast, Ma Qiu took the chance to poison Fu Hong and took over his army.
-Unfortunately for him, though Fu Hong was poisoned, he did not get far with his plans, as Ma Qiu was quickly arrested and executed by Fu Hong's son, Fu Jian.
+At a feast, Ma Qiu took the chance to poison Fu Hong and take over his army.
+Though he successfully poisoned Fu Hong, he was quickly arrested and executed by Fu Hong's son, Fu Jian.